robrich/gulp_dotnet_example/README.md

   Collect all files in this directory and publish them as build logs
 - /dist: these are deployment assets.
 Deploy these to necessary servers, and/or collect these in the build server as deployment assets.

+Note: the test project uses NUnit, and the build file assumes `nunit-console-x86.exe` is in `PATH`

 LICENSE
 -------